jcmcneal/prisma-arm64/README.md

 RUN yarn prisma generate
 ```

-Hopefully the prisma team will officially support arm one day.
+Hopefully the prisma team will officially support arm64 one day.
 If this image needs updated, please open a GH issue or create a PR.